CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 * Set the data type to `Long text`
 * (Optional) Instead of setting a field caption you may want to consider placing the component under a category as this puts the component fields in its own "section" when editing the content
 * Change the form control to `Page type component`
-* Under "Editing control settings" set the `Page type` to the Page Type that represents your component content model
+* Under "Editing control settings" set the `Page type` to the Page Type that represents your [component content model](#define-the-component-content-model)
 * (Optional) Enter the code name of an [Alternative form](https://docs.kentico.com/k12sp/developing-websites/defining-website-content-structure/creating-and-configuring-page-types/configuring-page-types/creating-alternative-forms-for-page-types) that will be used to present your component on the editing form (Form or Content tab)
-* Add any additional fields required for your content model
+* Add any other fields required for your content model to your Page Type as normal
 * Save the field

 Create or edit a Page that includes a Content Component: